BinaryAnalysisPlatform/bap-tutorial/README.md

   Graphlib.is_reachable (module CG) cg callee target
 ```

-Now we are ready to write the `callsites` function, that will take the
+Now we are ready to write the `callsites` function, which will take the
 call graph `cg`, the `target` function, and the subroutine term `sub`,
 and return a sequence of calls that has a destination function, that
 reaches `target` in the call graph.